 About the Urban Land Institute

 The Urban Land Institute is a non-profit education and research institute supported by its members.
-Its mission is to provide leadership in the responsible use of land in creating and sustaining thriving communities worldwide.
-Established in 1936, the institute has over 45,000 members worldwide representing all aspects of land us and development disciplines.
+Its mission is to shape the future of the built environment for transformative impact in communities worldwide.
+Established in 1936, the institute has over 45,000 members worldwide representing all aspects of land use and development disciplines.

-Hines is a privately owned global real estate investment firm founded in 1957 with a presence in 225 cities in 25 countries.
-Hines has approximately $144.1 billion of assets under management, including $75.5 billion for which Hines serves as investment manager, including non-real estate assets, and $68.6 billion for which Hines provides third-party property-level services.
-The firm has 165 developments currently underway around the world.
-Historically, Hines has developed, redeveloped or acquired 1,426 properties, totaling over 472 million square feet.
-The firm’s current property and asset management portfolio includes 576 properties, representing over 246 million square feet.
-With extensive experience in investments across the risk spectrum and all property types, and a pioneering commitment to sustainability, Hines is one of the largest and most-respected real estate organizations in the world.
+Hines is a privately owned global real estate investment firm founded in 1957 with a presence in 255 cities in 27 countries.
+Hines oversees investment assets under management valued at approximately $83.6 billion¹.
+In addition, Hines provides third-party property-level services to more than 367 properties totaling 138.3 million square feet.
+Historically, Hines has developed, redeveloped or acquired approximately 1,486 properties, totaling over 492 million square feet.
+The firm has more than 171 developments currently underway around the world.
+With extensive experience in investments across the risk spectrum and all property types, and a foundational commitment to ESG, Hines is one of the largest and most-respected real estate organizations in the world.